SDG 5: Gender Equality

 Integrating a gender perspective in regulation and supervision is key to increasing financial inclusion

 By removing regulatory barriers that hinder women's access to insurance, stimulating innovation and promoting gender diversity in the insurance industry and by establishing gender-sensitive financial literacy strategies supervisors can play an important role in enhancing women's access to insurance.

 Adopting data-driven policymaking is key.
 Distinguishing customers on the basis of gender is one way to delineate the profile of insurance clients; doing so, therefore, opens up the possibility of employing targeted policy tools that are tailored to gender-specific barriers or impacts.

 A2ii work on SDG 5

-♦ With the support of the Swiss Development Cooperation (SDC), the A2ii is implementing the project ‘Empowering supervisors to improve women’s access to insurance'.
+♦ From 2021-2022, the Swiss Development Cooperation (SDC) supported A2ii in implementing the project ‘Empowering supervisors to improve women’s access to insurance'.
 The project objective is to give insurance supervisors the knowledge and the tools they need to create frameworks conditions that facilitate better access to high quality insurance for women.